 The rent is decided by a PIRRS panel Independent Expert who possesses the requisite level of skill, experience and expertise.
 The choice of Independent Expert is selected by the tenant from the PIRRS panel.
 The tenant’s selection of Independent Expert will be considered to be final subject to the potential appointee not declaring that this would result in their being placed in a conflict of interest situation (e.g. if they have represented one of the parties previously within, say, the last five years).

-PIRRS has become well established and now comes under the governance of the PGB (the Pub Governing Body), provided by six of the industry’s leading associations representing both tenants and landlords – the Association of Licensed Multiple Retailers (ALMR), Brighton and Hove Licensee Association, the British Beer and Pub Association (BBPA), the British Institute of Innkeeping (BII), the Federation of Licensed victuallers Association (FLVA), and the Guild of Master Victuallers (GMV).
+PIRRS has become well established and now comes under the governance of the PGB (the Pub Governing Body), provided by six of the industry’s leading associations representing both tenants and landlords – British Beer and Pub Association (BBPA), the British Institute of Innkeeping (BII), the Federation of Licensed Victuallers Association (FLVA), the Guild of Master Victuallers (GMV), The Licensee Association and UK Hospitality (UKH).

 PIRRS is the trading name of Pubs Independent Rent Review Scheme.
 A private company limited by guarantee, registered in England and Wales, Company No. 7162516,